IngvarKofoed/AlfredAI/memory-bank/activeContext.md

 ## Important Patterns & Preferences

+-   **Avoid Redundant Data:** When designing data models, avoid storing the same information in multiple places.
+Use single sources of truth (like `activePersonalityId`) rather than duplicating state across multiple fields (like `isActive` on each personality).
+This reduces complexity, prevents inconsistencies, and simplifies code maintenance.
+-   **Default Personality Pattern:** Always provide a fallback personality to ensure consistent AI behavior.
+Never return empty/null personality configurations - instead use a balanced default that provides reasonable behavioral guidelines without being overly opinionated.
 -   **Command System Pattern:** User commands follow a consistent pattern with autocomplete support in CLI and backend implementation in `backend/src/index.ts`.
 Commands should provide immediate feedback with emojis, clear formatting, and helpful suggestions for next actions.
 All commands should be added to both the CLI autocomplete list and the `/help` command documentation.
 -   **Template Literal Integration:** Follow the `${conditionalFunction() || ''}` pattern for embedding optional content in template literals, maintaining consistency with existing patterns like `createToolPrompt(tools)`.
 -   **Modular Prompt Generation:** Separate prompt generation logic into dedicated modules (e.g., `createPersonalityPrompt`, `createToolPrompt`) to keep core functions clean and focused while enabling reusability.